devpython88/nova.h/DOC.md

     > Can be drawn with `NovaRenderDevice::circle(NovaCircle)`

 ### Collision
-NovaRectangle has only one function that can collide with a rectangle NovaCircle has two overloaded functions that can collide with a rectangle and a circle NovaRenderImage has three overloaded functions that can collide with a rectangle and a circle and a NovaRenderImage
+All previous object collision functions were deprecated in v1.2 and now removed in v1.5 NovaRenderDevice has two function, both are checkCollision but one takes two objects, and the other takes a object and a circle

 ### Want to draw images, Checkout [Images](#images)